Beijing Institute of Technology: Library

-Established in 1940 the BIT library now consists of one main library and four branch libraries.
-Nine new branch libraries are in construction or planning.

 Renovation of the main library was completed in 2006.
 The state-of-the-art building has an area of 25,509 square meters and is covered by a wireless network.
 It has a collection of more than 3 million items, including 1.13 million electronic items.

 Press

 The BIT Press was established in 1985 and has published more than 3,000 books.
-Most of the books published by BIT press are in the area of natural science and technology.
-The current director for the press is Yang Zhijian.

-Student life

-Student housing

-All undergraduate and postgraduate students at BIT are guaranteed university accommodation.
-Allocation is normally based on the students' major, year and class.
-First and second year undergraduate students are based at Liangxiang campus.
-Higher year undergraduate students and postgraduate students are based at Zhongguancun campus.
-Both campuses provide staff accommodation.

 Notable alumni

-Among the 100,000 BIT alumni there are Fellows of the Chinese Academy of Science and Chinese Academy of Engineering, officials with rank higher than provincial governor and generals of the Chinese military.
+Among the 100,000 BIT alumni there are Fellows of the Chinese Academy of Sciences and Chinese Academy of Engineering, officials with rank higher than provincial governor and generals of the Chinese military.